Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 Well enough to enjoy all the crappy images of the B album of the camera (At least in the international version, Gold and Japanese are a bit better).
 [This folder](Glitched%20save%20creator) contains self-explanatory code to transform any 128 kB file (for example a random sequence or a save from another game) in legit Game Boy Camera save.
 [This folder](Universal%20cheater%20all%20cameras) contains a code that generates an **universal save unlocking all the features of all the camera versions** starting from any of your prefered save.

-Sidenote: I've never managed to trigger arbitrary code execution (ACE) by injecting random saves.
-The Camera code is solid.

 ## Example of state vector checksum attack
 ![State vector](Pictures/Vector_state_checksum.png)